evias/PHP-SHA3-Streamable/README.markdown

 * SHAKE256 (Use at least 512 bits of output for 256-bit security)

+**NEW: Use 64-bit PHP for best performance, because native 64-bit integers will be used.
+(Only supported on PHP 5.6.3 or later)** 64-bit mode is more than 4 times faster in PHP 5.6.

 Amazingly, PHP 5.2 (EOL in January 2011) as well as PHP 7.0 is supported.
 Please report if you find a problem.